-Prostate growth – The male sex hormone, testosterone, is made by the testicles and controls the growth of the prostate.
+The male sex hormone, testosterone, is made by the testicles and controls how the prostate grows.
 It is normal for the prostate to become larger with age.
 This may lead to a condition known as benign prostate hyperplasia.
-Sometimes an enlarged prostate can cause problems, especially with urination.
+Sometimes an enlarged prostate can cause problems, especially when passing urine.

 Who gets prostate cancer?

 Prostate cancer is the most common cancer in Australian men (apart from common skin cancers).
 There are about 18,000 new cases in Australia every year.

 One in six men in Australia are at risk of developing prostate cancer by the age of 85.
 The risk of prostate cancer increases with age.
 It is uncommon in men younger than 50, although the risk is higher for younger men with a strong family history of prostate cancer, breast cancer or ovarian cancer, than for those without a family history.

 What causes prostate cancer?

-- as you get older – prostate cancer is most commonly diagnosed in men aged 60–79
+- older age – prostate cancer is most commonly diagnosed in people aged 60–79

-- family history of prostate cancer – if your father or brother has had prostate cancer before the age of 60, your risk will be twice that of other men
+- family history of prostate cancer – if your father or brother has had prostate cancer before the age of 60, your risk will be twice that of others

-- if you have a strong family history of breast or ovarian cancer, particularly BRCA1 and BRCA2 gene mutations.
+- strong family history of breast or ovarian cancer, particularly BRCA1 and BRCA2 gene mutations.

-While prostate cancer is less common in men under 50, men aged 40–55 are at particular risk of developing significant prostate cancer later in life if their prostate specific antigen (PSA) test results are above the 95th percentile.
-This means their PSA levels are higher than 95% of men in the same age range.
+While prostate cancer is less common if you are under 50, people aged 40–55 are at particular risk of developing prostate cancer later in life if their prostate specific antigen (PSA) test results are above the 95th percentile.
+This means their PSA levels are higher than 95% of other people in the same age range.

 You may have an inherited gene that increases your risk of prostate cancer if you have:

-- multiple relatives on the same side of the family (either your mother’s or father’s side) with prostate, breast and/or ovarian cancers
+- several relatives on the same side of the family (either your mother’s or father’s side) diagnosed with prostate, breast and/or ovarian cancers